maciejdomagala/itables/README.md

 # Appendix

-Below we initialize the github star button <a class="github-button" href="https://github.com/mwouts/itables" data-icon="octicon-star" data-show-count="true" aria-label="Star mwouts/itables on GitHub">Star</a> that appears on top of this notebook:
+Below we initialize the github star button <a class="github-button" href="https://github.com/mwouts/itables" data-icon="octicon-star" data-show-count="true" aria-label="Star mwouts/itables on GitHub">Star</a> that appears at the top of this notebook:

 ```python
 %%HTML